JWH709/Buffoon-Builder/Notes/NOTES.md

 - Make changes to image cropper, look into mobile changes.
 - Set the image uploader to only accept images that meet the basic crop dimensions or images that are below 1001x1001.
 Right now I have an alert set that specifies the user that the upload didn't work.
 I should add some sort of animation to the cropper appearing, and make the alert a bit more interesting.
+- Made mark up for mobile layout.
+Going to submit it for feedback, then start working on it.